aws-samples/mwaa-disaster-recovery/README.md

 7. Create an Airflow Variable with the key name `DR_BACKUP_SCHEDULE` and the value containing a cron expression for running periodic backup, e.g., use `0 * * * *` for hourly backup.
 8. You can then manually trigger the backup and restore at any point.
 It may be worthwhile to first clean your metadata store by running the [cleanup_metadata](assets/dags/mwaa_dr/cleanup_metadata.py) DAG before performing restore operations to avoid database key constraint violations.
 Please make sure to use wider range for `MAX_AGE_IN_DAYS` and `MIN_AGE_IN_DAYS` (a value of `0` is suitable of min age for this use case) so that the metadata store is completely clean.

-### May Need Environment Restart for Plugins to Work
+### May Need to Restart Environment for Plugins to Work

 If you have plugins that rely on variables and connections, particularly, for the [Backup Restore](#backup-and-restore) approach, you may need to manually restart the MWAA environment after the restore is complete for the solution to work.
 The plugins get loaded in the secondary MWAA environment immediately after it is created before the variables and connections can be restored, thus, breaking your plugins dependencies.
 Restarting the environment will help mitigate this issue.